COVID-19 information for children and young people

 If you have anyone else in the family who has to go out to work, it would help if they followed this advice too.
 For more information and advice on helping to stop the spread of coronavirus visit the Germ Defence website, which was put together by researchers in Southampton, Bath and Bristol.

-We would encourage people to return to work where possible if they’re not shielding as long as your workplace can encourage social distancing.
+People are being encouraged to return to work where possible if their workplace can encourage social distancing.

 We're here for you at any time